 Insomnia and Sleep Medication Addiction

 Insomnia is more than a bad night.
-It is a pattern of trouble falling asleep, staying asleep, or waking too early.
-Learn how sleep medication addiction develops and how rehab can help.
+Learn how sleep medication addiction develops and why residential rehab helps you stop the cycle.

 Written by Denise O'Leary | Published: November 25, 2025 | Last Updated: March 5, 2026